 In February of 2003 the United States Department of Homeland Security released Ready.gov, an emergency preparedness web resource for Americans, as a cornerstone of its multi-million dollar Ready Campaign.
 As of March 2006, Ready.gov has received more than 23 million unique visitors.
 Unfortunately, Ready.gov contains information that is both inaccurate and incomplete.
 The Department of Homeland Security has been alerted both publicly and privately of this problem.
 However, the modifications that have been made to the site over the past three years, including an update in July 2006, have not adequately addressed the errors.

-analysis of Ready.gov by the Federation of American Scientists reveals that numerous shortcomings remain.
+A thorough analysis of Ready.gov by the Federation of American Scientists reveals that numerous shortcomings remain.
 We therefore developed ReallyReady.org,

 a emergency preparedness web resource with comprehensive and correct information.